-- synthesise investigated information about the needs, barriers and enablers to develop a diffusion action strategy that includes - a target group - the methodology and the resources required to address the needs, barriers or enablers for the target group by strengthening and/or maintaining innovation uptake - two diffusion process variables and how these are to be considered for the implementation phase - post-test data collection strategies informed by RE-AIM - present their findings in a research report form that includes the following features title page, executive summary, table of contents, introduction, discussion, planning for action, reference list and appendixes.
+- synthesise investigated information about the needs, barriers or enablers to develop a diffusion action strategy that includes - a target group - the methodology and resources required to address the needs, barriers or enablers for the target group by strengthening and/or maintaining innovation uptake - two diffusion process variables and how these are to be considered for the implementation phase - post-implementation data-collection strategies informed by RE-AIM - present their findings in a research report form that includes the following features title page, table of contents, introduction, discussion, planning for action and reference list.
+Appendixes are optional.